The June 2023 Educator summit is Now open!

 • produce antonyms and synonyms for the word

 As you can see, we are not just looking at the word arrange in this example.
-Some of these words might be familiar to students’ everyday language, but others are certainly new to them.
+Some words might be familiar to students’ everyday language, but others may be new.

 Additionally, we may also point out multiple-meaning words like cobbler.
 A cobbler is someone who mends shoes and a delicious dessert made with fruit.
 You could even show students a picture of these words.
 A quick Google search is an easy way to do that.
 Now I want a cobbler.